acme-studios/acme-rest-apis/README.md

-# Social Media API - Cloudflare API Shield Demo
+# Social Media API

-Enterprise-grade social media REST API demonstrating Cloudflare API Shield security features.
+A REST API for social media interactions with JWT authentication and role-based access control.

 ## Quick Start